JANUARY 12, 2019

-We asked a number of Australians, who have been in the property game long enough to know what works and what doesn’t, about what they wish they had known when they were buying their first home, and the advice they would give to Australians buying their first home.
+We asked a number of experts, who have been in the property game long enough to know what works and what doesn’t, about what they wish they had known when they were buying their first home, and the advice they would give to Australians buying their first home.

-“I bought my first home off my parents while I was living in Darwin, while my investment property was onsold within 18 months for approx 40% growth on the initial purchase.
-I purchased these just prior to ‘the recession that we had to have’, where I was paying interest rates in excess of 18%.”
+“I bought my first home off my parents while I was living in Darwin, while my investment property was on-sold within 18 months for approximately 40 per cent growth on the initial purchase.
+I purchased these just prior to ‘the recession that we had to have’, where I was paying interest rates in excess of 18 per cent.”

 At 38, Rob faced financial stresses that almost effectively brought him back to the start again, forcing him to evaluate how he could use property to his advantage and do so in a way that was active, rather than passive.

 “I wish I had known the implications of negative gearing and its limits in enabling me to scale my investment portfolio quickly as well as compounding growth and why you want to keep as many properties as you possibly can.
-It’s important to understand ‘growth corridors’ and how they can massively increase the chances of capital growth”
+It’s important to understand ‘growth corridors’ and how they can massively increase the chances of capital growth.”

 “Know your monthly living expenses.
 Do a budget for everything, including coffee, Netflix, holidays etc. and see how much you have leftover to be used as a loan repayment,” he says.

-Alan Yeung, a property consultant at Location Property Group, has is own regrets, but has some sage advice for keeping some perspective amid the flurry of buying a house.
+Alan Yeung, a property consultant at Location Property Group, has his own regrets, but has some sage advice for keeping some perspective amid the flurry of buying a house.

 “My general tip for a first home seeker, especially with high loan to income ratios in Australia is: know that it is the same for the neighbour who is also purchasing today.
 Whilst the income and loan ratio was lower 15-20 years ago, the interest rate was also much higher.
 There is nothing to be scared about.
 Embrace the challenge.”

-Want to know more?
+Thinking about buying your first home and want to know more?
 Check out some of the hidden costs of buying a home so you don’t get caught out, and check out our post on the pros and cons of rentvesting to be aware of your options when buying a home for the first time.